paulhamsh/Spark-Parser/Spark Format Description.md

 An example is shown below, with each new data sequence on a new line.
 The bit expansion is the format byte with the bits reversed, to show where the new sequence starts.

 Exploring the data it doesn't look like the format bits are always correct.
-It may be that each command / sub-command has a specific set of parameters and these bits are not required.
+It seems that each command / sub-command has a specific set of parameters and these bits are not required.

 ```
      F1   D1 D2 D3 D4   D5 D6 D7               Reversed bit expansion of F1